terryyin/rubygem_digger/notebook/Paper.md

 | 7| longer maintained for good| 12| 2000| 30| 15| 15|
 | 8| balanced| 15| 3000| 30| 10| 15|

-It's still quite objective to define what an "abandonware" and "well maintained" Ruby gem is.
-I will compare the result generated by different labeling specifications.
+It is still quite objective to define which Ruby gem is "abandonware" or "well maintained".
+I will compare the results generated by different labeling specifications.

 ### Manual confirmation

-Using labeling specification index 1, out of 387 stopped and complicated enough gems 199 listed their Github URL as the homepage for the gem.
-A lot of the others also use Github as their version control system but have another web page as homepage.
-Among these gems, 80 of them have open issues on Github after the last version was released, which means there are still need not fulfilled for these gems.
-But they stopped.
+Using labeling specification index 1, out of 387 abandonned but complicated enough gems, 199 were found with Github URL as gem's homepage.
+Among these gems, 80 have open issues on Github after the last version was released, which means there are still needs that are not fulfilled for these gems.
+But maintenance of these gems has stopped.

-Here's an incomplete list for gems having at least ten open issues on Github after the last version was released.
+Here is an incomplete list for gems having at least ten open issues on Github after the last version was released.

 | Index | Gem | Open Issues | Years stopped | URL | Possible Reason For Stopping |